shaloo/docs.arcana/includes/text-snippets/quick-start-int-auth-near.md

 {% include "./text-snippets/quick-start-authprovider-optional.md" %}

 After initializing the `AuthProvider`, you can call any of its exported functions.
 See {% include "./text-snippets/authsdkref_url.md" %} for details.

+Next, add code to facilitate user onboarding in the app.